Fumi24/RunesReformed/README.md

 ## Future plans

 Im going to remove the ability to make pages, the reason being it sucks if you like this feature you should stay on 1.3.7 or earlier.
-I also plan to rewrite the program and backend to work better together,
+I also plan to rewrite the program and backend to work better together.

 ## Thanks to